Interested in using WordPress with GitHub?

 Using GitHub to manage the codebase for your entire site usually isn't optimal for a few reasons:

-- You probably don't need to include your site's static media files in the repository, such as images and videos.
+• You probably don‘t need to include your site’s static media files, such as images and videos, in the repository.

-- Trying to version control the WordPress database opens up a can of worms.
-While some projects such as VersionPress have attempted to use Git to version control the WordPress database, there isn't any project that has been really successful and it just adds an unnecessary amount of complexity to your setup.
+• Trying to version control the WordPress database opens up a can of worms.
+Some projects, such as VersionPress, have attempted to use Git to version control the WordPress database.
+However, many solutions add unnecessary complexity to your setup.
 Using an activity log plugin is a better option for most sites.

-To get started, set up a local WordPress development site.
-This is the site where you'll work on your projects and make changes.
-Then, you'll version control and commit those changes using Git and GitHub.
+To get started, you must set up a local WordPress development site.
+This is where you‘ll work on your projects and make changes.
+Then, you’ll version control and commit those changes using Git and GitHub.

-To create your local development site, you have a number of options.
+To create your local development site, you have several options.

 First, you can use one of the WordPress-specific development tools.
 Here are three popular options: